CDCgov/prime-reportstream/frontend-react/docs/rs-handling-errors.md

 To catch errors like a `catch` block would in React, we use a component called an `ErrorBoundary`.
 React provides a baseline component that reads in an error, sets the component's state according to that data, and handles rendering either a fallback UI for errors, OR the child if no errors are thrown.

 The system is simple: we throw errors from anywhere in our app, and the first boundary on the way up the tree will catch and render it.
-This functionality has been extended by adding `RSError` and some custom logic that lets us render _different_ UIs depending on an error's enumerated code.
+This functionality has been extended by adding `RSNetworkError` and some custom logic that lets us render _different_ UIs depending on an error's enumerated code.

 Steps to use: